gorenje/flows.flowhub.org/README.md

 ## Repository

-All flows are hosted at [flows.flowhub.org](https://github.com/gorenje/flows.flowhub.org).
+All flows are hosted at GitHub in [flows.flowhub.org](https://github.com/gorenje/flows.flowhub.org) which is a public repository.

 ## Flows